FourThievesVinegar/solderless-microlab/backend/README.md

 ## API

-The Microlab backend API includes several enpoints described below.
+The Microlab backend API includes several endpoints described below.
 For more details, see `solderless-microlab/backend/api/routes.py`

 ### Status